The Future Is Headless Commerce

 The client already had a proprietary streaming engine running on their website as well as a pre-existing Drupal CMS that housed millions of pieces of media-rich content.
 This was the perfect opportunity for a headless architecture because it meant the client could keep their existing content but still expand their eCommerce offerings without disrupting their entire business.

-Magento Commerce 2 was chosen for all eCommerce functionality, because of its unparalleled set of robust APIs, ease of use on the back end, and quick time to go live.
-BORN successfully integrated Magento Commerce 2, the proprietary streaming engine, and the existing CMS to create a beautiful new headless solution.
+Adobe Commerce was chosen for all eCommerce functionality, because of its unparalleled set of robust APIs, ease of use on the back end, and quick time to go live.
+BORN successfully integrated Adobe Commerce, the proprietary streaming engine, and the existing CMS to create a beautiful new headless solution.
 The project was completed on time and with no complications, resulting in a significant and immediate increase in conversions for both streaming services and purchased goods.

 Finally, headless is also an excellent option for large conglomerates with many portfolio companies, brands or divisions that need to exercise content and experience governance by enforcing workflow approval processes, DAM processes, content versioning, tagging and storage rules, or strict branding guidelines.